 Grounding

-Connecting the ground terminal of a power supply device to the earth with a wire.
-Grounding plays an important role in preventing electric shock by discharging abnormal voltage to the earth when the device becomes charged due to leakage current.
-Therefore, the grounding resistance, which is the resistance between the grounding terminal and the earth, is required to be low to allow current to flow easily to the ground.
-According to the Technical Standards for Electrical Installations, for low-voltage devices of 300V or less, the grounding resistance must be 100Ω or less (Type D grounding).
-In addition to preventing electric shock, grounding may also be implemented for noise reduction purposes.
+Connecting the ground terminal of a power device to the earth using a conductor.
+Grounding plays an important role in safely discharging abnormal voltage to the earth in order to prevent electric shock when a device becomes charged due to a leakage current.
+Therefore, the grounding resistance, which is the resistance between the ground terminal and the earth, must be low to allow easy flow of current into the earth.
+According to the technical standards for electrical equipment, for low-voltage devices of 300V or less, grounding resistance must be 100Ω or less (Type D grounding).
+Grounding is also sometimes used for noise reduction in addition to electric shock prevention.